 Best Basic Wireless Access Point

 Sometimes, you just want something simple that's cost-effective and still provides excellent performance.
 The TP-Link Wireless N300 2T2R Access Point is a device in this category.
-For less than $30, you get a functional device that doesn't come with the bells and whistles featured LAPAC2600 above but still performs excellently well.
+For less than $30, you get a functional access point that doesn't come with the bells and whistles featured LAPAC2600 above but still performs excellently.
 It's capable of extending your wireless router range by 100 feet, and its single 2.4 GHz radio offers up to 3000Mbps in speed.
 The TP-Link N300 2T2R Wireless Access Point supports the 802.11n protocol and features a 2x2 MIMO antenna.
 This allows for reduced interference and signal degradation.

 It's versatile and can be used as an access point, extender, repeater, and bridge with AP.
 You can also use it in a WDS to help enhance your router's capabilities.
 It also supports PoE, albeit passively, and features a low-performance Ethernet port.
 While all of these features are not high-performance features, the N300 2T2R offers a seamless wireless experience and stays true to what it's designed for.
-It's simply one of the top low-budget, no fuss Wi-Fi access points anyone can by.
+It's simply one of the top low-budget, no-fuss Wi-Fi access points anyone can buy.

 4. NETGEAR AC1200 WAC104 Dual Band Wireless Access Point